yuygfgg/airsonic-advanced/docs/proxy/README.md

 - Set the context path if needed (the rest of this guide assumes `/airsonic`, the default value is `/`)
 - Set the correct address to listen to (the rest of this guide assumes `127.0.0.1`)
-- Set the correct port to listen to (the rest of this guide assumes `8080`)
+- Set the correct port to listen to (the rest of this guide assumes `4040`)
+  - If you see `airsonic.github.io`, its guide assumes `8080` as the default port

 To change this, please use one of the guide below according to your installation: